MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-transition.md

 AI Builder is including improvements to object detection in a new model version.
 Your object detection preview models created before March 5, 2020, are deprecated.
-More information: [Form processing and object detection preview models in AI Builder are deprecated](/power-platform/important-changes-coming#form-processing-and-object-detection-preview-models-in-ai-builder-are-deprecated)
+More information: [Document processing and object detection preview models in AI Builder are deprecated](/power-platform/important-changes-coming#form-processing-and-object-detection-preview-models-in-ai-builder-are-deprecated)

 Starting March 5, 2020,you have to re-create your existing object detection models if you want to continue to use them.
 Models created after this date will automatically use the new model version.
 It's a good idea to transition to the new model version as soon as possible.